 Windows Services are applications that typically start when the computer is booted and run quietly in the background until it is shut down.
-Strictly speaking, a service is any Windows application that is implemented with the services API.
-However, services normally handle low-level tasks that require little or no user interaction.
+Strictly speaking, a service is any Windows application implemented with the services API.
+However, services normally handle low-level tasks requiring minimal user interaction.

-Although services are often effectively invisible to users, Windows cannot function normally without them.
-A number of essential operating system functions are handled by services, including Networking, Hardware, and Remote access.
+Windows Services are often invisible to users, but Windows cannot function normally without them.
+Services handle a number of essential operating system functions, including Networking, Hardware, and Remote access.
+They can be managed via the Windows Services Manager.

 Read: What does Automatic (Trigger Start) and Manual (Trigger Start) mean for Windows Services?